-- 1. Set the signaling rate of the test pattern generator to meet the requirements in Table 4-2. - 2.
-With the sinusoidal jitter, sinusoidal interferer and uncorrelated PRBS13Q data pattern interferer turned off, set the E/O converter extinction ratio approximately to the minimum specified in Table 4-2. - 3.
-Add the filter and select the appropriate bandwidth to create ISI to give a value of stressed eye closure "Vertical Eye Opening (EHupp, EHmid, EHlow) (min)" as specified in Table 4-2. - 4.
-The remaining vertical stressed eye closure to achieve the Stressed Input Eye Height (EH) specified in Table 4-3 is achieved by adding a 100 MHz sinusoidal interferer (25%) and an uncorrelated PRBS13Q data pattern interferer (75%). - 5.
-The remaining horizontal stressed eye closure required to achieve the Stressed Input Eye Width (EW) specified in Table 4-3 is created by a 250 MHz sinusoidal clock applied to the test pattern generator clock 6.
-Iterate the adjustments on the sinusoidal interferer amplitude, the uncorrelated PRBS13Q data pattern interferer and the extinction ratio until the required value of stressed eye closure defined in Table 4-3 is met whilst simultaneously meeting the minimum extinction ratio and the jitter as specified in Table 4-2.
+1. Set the signaling rate of the test pattern generator to meet the requirements in Table 4-2.

+- 2. With the sinusoidal jitter, sinusoidal interferer and uncorrelated PRBS13Q data pattern interferer turned off, set the E/O converter extinction ratio approximately to the minimum specified in Table 4-2. - 3.
+Add the filter and select the appropriate bandwidth to create ISI to give a VEC{stat} of 2.3 dB to 2.8 dB. - 4.
+Horizontal stressed eye closure is created by adding a >10 x loop bandwidth (e.g. 250 MHz) sinusoidal clock applied to the test pattern generator clock.
+The amplitude of the jitter should be set to give 50 mUI (as shown in Figure 5-8). - 5.The remaining stressed eye closure to achieve the VEC{stat} specified in Table 4-3 is achieved by adding a 100 MHz sinusoidal interferer (25%) and an uncorrelated PRBS13Q data pattern interferer (75%). - 6.
+Iterate the adjustments on the sinusoidal interferer amplitude, the uncorrelated PRBS13Q data pattern interferer and the extinction ratio until the required value of stressed eye closure (VEC{stat}) defined in Table 4-3 is met whilst simultaneously meeting the minimum extinction ratio and the jitter as specified in Table 4-2. - 7.
 Each receiver lane is tested in turn.
-The stressed receiver conformance test signal is applied to the input of the receiver lane under test at the power specified as "Stressed receiver sensitivity (OMAouter), each lane (max)" in Table 4-3.
-The test sources for the other receiver lanes are set to "OMAouter of each aggressor lane" specified in Table 4-3.
+The stressed receiver conformance test signal is applied to the input of the receiver lane under test at the power specified as "Stressed receiver sensitivity (OMA{outer}), each lane (max)" in Table 4-3.
+The test sources for the other receiver lanes are set to "OMA{outer} of each aggressor lane" specified in Table 4-3.
 The receiver should be capable of working with all reasonable combinations of stressors.